 So keyword research does have its limits.
 But it does give you a rough idea of the long-term traffic levels from organic search you may be able to achieve.

 [Want more detailed info on how to do keyword research?
-Download our FREE comprehensive guide on how to do keyword research for SEO].
+Get our comprehensive guide on how to do keyword research for SEO].

 Use a plugin like Yoast to guide you through optimizing your blog post accordingly for your chosen keyword.